 guix describe command shows precisely which commits were

 different point in time by providing a channel specification “pinned”

 ;; Deploy specific commits of my channels of interest. (list (channel (name 'guix) (url "https://git.savannah.gnu.org/git/guix.git") (commit "6298c3ffd9654d3231a6f25390b056483e8f407c")) (channel (name 'variant-packages) (url "https://example.org/variant-packages.git") (commit "dd3df5e2c8818760a8fc0bd699e55d3b69fef2bb")))

-The resulting channels.scm file can be used with the -C option of
+The resulting channels.scm file can be passed to the -C

 This gives you super powers, allowing you to track the provenance of binary artifacts with very fine grain, and to reproduce software environments at will—some sort of “meta reproducibility” capabilities, if you will.
 See Inferiors, for another way to take advantage of these super powers.